-Most of the Partnership’s workplan is currently on hold, to enable members to concentrate their resources on the immediate pandemic response.
-The workplan for 2020/2021 (which will be reviewed as capacity allows) has a strong focus on equity, environmental sustainability and the promotion of healthy environments.
+The Partnership’s workplan is of course subject to the demands on members to concentrate their resources on the immediate pandemic response.
+The workplan for 2021/2022 (which will be reviewed as capacity allows) has a strong focus on equity, environmental sustainability and the promotion of healthy environments.

 In 2013, all five South Island DHBs agreed to a single Smokefree position statement.
 Developed collaboratively by the South Island Public Health Partnership, the position statement represents DHBs working together to support the South Island to be a place where Smokefree lifestyles are the norm and harm from and exposure to tobacco smoke is minimised.
 It collectively reiterates support for the Government’s goal of achieving a Smokefree Aotearoa New Zealand by 2025, and aims to reduce the tobacco-related harm by actively focussing on these outcomes: